MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/language-support.md

 # [Speech to text](#tab/stt)

 The table in this section summarizes the locales supported for speech to text ([real-time](speech-to-text.md#real-time-speech-to-text) and [batch](speech-to-text.md#batch-transcription-api) transcription).
-See table for the locale support in the other offerings and the table footnotes for more details.

 More remarks for speech to text locales are included in the [custom speech](#custom-speech) section of this article.